cmdcolin/fml9000/README.md

 Usage with Linuxbrew may not work, I had to completely uninstall linuxbrew to make the development work on my computer.
-A minimal homebrew/linuxbrew install may work but certain pacakages may confuse pkg-config too much.
+A minimal homebrew/linuxbrew install may work but certain packages may confuse pkg-config too much.
 See https://github.com/tauri-apps/tauri/issues/3856